Mahni Khera: Location

 Mahni Khera is located 18 km from Malout and 48 km from Sri Muktsar Sahib city.
 It is located in development block Lambi.
 Nearby villages are Sham Khera, Bhai ka Kera, Baloch Kera, Burj Sidhwan, Bahadhur Khera, Gaddandob, Ratta Kheraand Sitogunno.

 Gurudwara

 The village has one newly built Gurudwara sahib.
 The earlier Gurdwara sahib was in an old mosque.
 After partition no Muslim family remained, so the facility was converted.
 A panj peer is near this village.

 Education

 The village has one middle school "Govt middle school, Mahni Khera".
 The closest senior secondary school is in Sham Khera.
 One private school is available.

 Popular culture

-Punjabi films Putt Jattan De, Gabhroo Punjab Da and Chhohra Haryanae KA, were made in Mahni Khera.
+horse racing Horse fair, Arebia chaal competition, were held in Mahni Khera.